HDA brings together a highly accomplished network of researchers, clinicians and health and education services.

 - Board Director, Sammy D Foundation

-Dr Jennifer (Jenny) Fereday is the Executive Director of Nursing and Midwifery, Women’s and Children’s Health Network (WCHN).
+Rachael Yates is the Executive Director of Nursing and Midwifery, Women’s and Children’s Health Network (WCHN).
+Rachael is the professional lead for nursing and midwifery across WCHN.

 - Executive Director of Nursing and Midwifery, Women’s and Children’s Health Network